Tax Practitioner Priority Office

 Help for Tax Practitioners now available!

 All tax professionals representing a taxpayer before the Department are required to register as a Verified Practitioner (VP).
 (See Tax Announcement No. 2017-03).
-Registered VPs can utilize the services of the Tax Practitioner Priority Office (PPO), and when coupled with a Hawaii Tax Online account, VPs can manage their tax accounts, file return, make payments, and conduct other common transactions with the Department.
+Registered VPs can use Hawaii Tax Online to manage their tax accounts, file returns, make payments, and conduct other common transactions with the Department.

 24/7 Access to Multiple Clients’ Tax Accounts on Hawaii Tax Online